-- This drug stays in the body for weeks or months after it is stopped.
-Before your child starts taking other drugs, be sure to tell the doctor and pharmacist that your child has taken this drug.
+- This drug stays in your body for weeks or months even after you stop it.
+Before you start taking other drugs, be sure to tell your doctor and pharmacist that you have taken this drug.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.